How to Turn Your Bedroom into a Relaxing Retreat

 A good amount of exposure to natural sunlight or bright light in the day boosts the regulation of your circadian rhythm.
 The idea is to allow a good deal of natural light to come in through your window in the daytime.
 Make sure your room has good mirrors that make the room appear bigger and reflect light.
 In the absence of enough natural light, make sure that artificial lighting is bright enough to cover for it.

-However, shift to dimmer lights after the sun sets to gradually prepare your mind for the sleep ahead.
+However, shifting to dimmer lights after the sun sets to gradually prepare your mind for the sleep ahead will certainly create a relaxing retreat.
 For the same reasons, stay away from electronics that emit blue light such as smartphones and laptops.
 These items can inhibit the production of melatonin in the body.
 You can also experiment with other types of lights such as singular chandeliers, hanging light fixtures, and smart lights that can be adjusted according to the mood.

 Please consider spreading the word and sharing; How to Turn Your Bedroom into a Relaxing RetreatStudies show the right bedroom environment can make it easier to get a good night’s sleep, so here are 9 ways to create a relaxing retreat. #howto #makeover #homedecor